(175706) 1996 FG3: Satellite

 During the photometric observations in December 1998, the binary nature of this asteroid was revealed.
 It was the first binary near-Earth asteroid for which eclipse events were detected in the visible spectrum.
 The binary system has a diameter ratio of 0.28, a density of 1.4 g/cm^{3}, and an ecliptic latitude of -84° for its mutual spin axis.
 The asteroid moon is remains undesignated.
 It has a diameter of approximately 490 meters, an orbital period of 16.1508 hours, and a nearly circular orbit, with an eccentricity of 0.1 and a semi-major axis of approximately 3.4 primary radii.
 The orbital period was later estimated to be around 16.15 hours.

 Exploration

 Rejected Marco Polo mission

-Due to its binary nature and its low delta-v heliocentric orbit (also see Hohmann transfer orbit), this asteroid was selected for MarcoPolo-R, which was the Marco Polo spacecraft's first proposed mission.
+Due to its binary nature and its low delta-v heliocentric orbit, this asteroid was selected for MarcoPolo-R, which was the Marco Polo spacecraft's first proposed mission.
 MarcoPolo-R was originally selected for the assessment study phase in the M3 slot of ESA's Cosmic Vision program, but rejected in favor of PLATO by the end of 2012.